 - Contact lenses are covered only:

-- o for cataract after extraction
+- for cataract after extraction

-- o for keratoconus
+- for keratoconus

-- o for aphakia
+- for aphakia

 - o following a cornea transplant, for up to one year, if Medically Necessary

 - o for bandage lenses for corneal abrasion or eye injury

 - HNE provides reimbursement for eyeglasses after cataract surgery.
 Reimbursement is limited to \$250 for one pair of glasses per Policy Year.
 Glasses must be purchased within six months of the cataract surgery.

 - Reconstructive or restorative surgery is only covered when the surgery is a Medically Necessary service and it is:

-- o Part of the treatment of a disease
+- Part of the treatment of a disease

-- o In connection with a mastectomy
+- In connection with a mastectomy

 - Needed to correct a birth defect to restore essential bodily functions